mitaleeee/ContactManagementSystem/README.md

 Java Collections: Utilizes TreeMap and ObservableList for efficient data management.
 File Handling: Uses BufferedReader, FileReader, and FileWriter for reading and writing contacts to a CSV file.
 JavaFX Controls: Various controls like TableView, TextField, Button, etc., are used for user interaction.

-How to Use:
+How to Use
 Add a Contact

 Enter the name, phone number, and email in the respective fields.
 Click on the "Add" button to save the contact.
 Update a Contact

 Enter the name of the contact you want to update.
 Modify the details and click on the "Update" button.
 Delete a Contact

 Enter the name of the contact you want to delete.
 Click on the "Delete" button.
 Search for a Contact

 Enter a name or phone number in the search field.
 Click on the "Search" button to display matching contacts.
 Show All Contacts

 Click on the "Show All" button to display all saved contacts.
 File Handling
 Save Contacts: Contacts are automatically saved to contact.csv when the application is closed.
 Load Contacts: Contacts are loaded from contact.csv when the application starts.
 Error Handling
 Displays error messages for the following:
 Missing or empty fields when adding or updating contacts.
 Duplicate contacts based on name, phone number, or email.
 Invalid phone number format (must be exactly 10 digits).
 Invalid email format.

-Contact
-For any questions or feedback, please reach out to mitalee18p@gmail.com.